 CONSUMER STAPLES (Consumer priorities – food, drink etc.)

 An equity fund or an exchange traded fund is a group of equities that all work together as one investment.
-It gives you more protection as you can afford for one or more individual stocks to struggle and hopefully be covered by others.
-You can get ETF’s for thousands of different groups of stocks now, they can be for a sector, a country, industry, investment style etc… the list goes on.0
+It offers more protection as an individual company can under perform and have less impact on the overall investment.
+There are ETF’s for many different investment categories covering sectors, geographical area, industry, investment style and so on.

-There are two main types of bond, a Corporate Bond and a Government Bond.
-A bond is basically like you loaning money to either a corporation (business) or a Government in which they will pay you back the value of the loan after a specific period along with interest payments are specific intervals.
+There are two main types of bond; Corporate Bonds and Government Bonds.
+A bond is essentially purchasing the debt of a corporation or a Government in which they will repay at an agreed date along with interest payments at specific intervals.

-When investing in bonds, you will not receive any ownership like you would with stocks.
+Investing in bonds does not provide you with any ownership as is the case with stocks.
 You will also not benefit from any growth or developments.

-You can trade bonds like stocks as the value of them can increase or decrease.
-If you buy a bond and intend on keeping it through until it matures (reaches the agreed date to be paid back your investments) then the value change doesn’t matter.
+Bonds can be traded as the value of bonds can increase or decrease.
+If you buy a bond and intend on holding until it matures (reaches the agreed date to be paid back your investments) then the value change doesn’t matter.
 You will still receive your initial investment back while also picking up the interest payments along the way.
 If you are trading the bonds, the value of it does matter and that will depend on the economic and market changes.

 There are a couple of ways to invest in property.
 The tradition way is to purchase a physical property in which you can get a return from either renting it out or selling it at a high price than you purchased it.
 This method requires a lot of money either through up front cash or a mortgage, as well as any additional maintenance costs and buying/selling fees.
 This method can also be time consuming due to the time it takes viewing and deciding, to the time it takes for deals to complete.
 There is also additional demand if you are renting as you will need to manage the tenants (you can pay a management company) and sort things such as insurances etc.